We all wear masks.

 Imagine two people.
 One person gets a DUI and tries to hide it.
 He goes through a bail bonds company, never speaks of it and is ashamed of his mistake.
 He lives in constant fear of being discovered.

 The second person gets a DUI, owns up to it and says he messed up.
 They admit it was reckless of them, apologizes and says they will not make the same mistake.

 Which one is more powerful?

 Show the world who you truly are…everything.
 The good, the bad, the ugly.
-As stated by world renown psychologist, Robert Glover, humans are drawn to each other’s rough edges.
+As stated by the world-renown psychologist, Robert Glover, humans are drawn to each other’s rough edges.
 It shows that we are human.